 66 concurrent phone calls.

 There’s two main reasons why you need to give some leeway when measuring bandwidth.
 For one, internet speeds fluctuate throughout the day.
 When more subscribers in your local area are using the internet, speeds can vary up to 21 percent, according to one study of broadband internet connections.
-Granted, peak internet use tends to occur later in the evening (around 9pm) so the difference won’t be as drastic during regular business hours.

 The other number you’ll see on the speed test is Ping.
 This measures the latency (or delay) between your computer and the network you’re connecting to, so it translates to the delay you’ll hear when speaking on the phone.
 Anything below 100ms is a safe number.
 Here’s why:

 Delays typically aren’t noticeable on the phone unless they’re over 250 milliseconds (ms).
 So if your ping time is below 100ms and the person you’re speaking with has a ping time below 100ms, you should be good to go.
 The reason we leave an extra 50ms for leeway is because of the delay the system takes to encode and decode the voice.

 If you have a small office, most broadband connections will give you more than enough bandwidth for VoIP calls.
 With an average upload speed over 6 Mbps in the US, a typical connection can handle 12+ lines no problem.